kevinhuads/nlp-transcript-intelligence/README.md

 - `align_transcript_and_ocr` and `preview_segments`
 - `summarise_segments`

 and prints progress to the console.
+The global summary is printed to stdout.

 ### 2. Expected output structure